 Posen is a tiny village located in the state of Michigan.
 With a population of 281 people and just one neighborhood, Posen is the 633rd largest community in Michigan.
-Posen has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Posen has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Posen is generally considered to be a blue-collar town.
-40.00% of the Posen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Posen, you'll notice that it is more blue-collar than most other communities in America.
+40.00% of Posen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Posen is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Posen who work in sales jobs (14.12%), food service (14.12%), and office and administrative support (9.41%).

 Another important characteristic of Posen is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.